-Aspen/Snowmass, as a resort, is a great place to learn how to ski.
-The slopes aren’t crowded like some other Colorado resorts (um, all of the Front Range), so beginners have some space to learn the progression from “pizza” to “french fries.”
+Aspen Snowmass, as a resort, is a great place for beginners to learn to ski.
+The slopes aren’t as crowded as some of the other Colorado resorts, so beginners have some space to learn the progression from “pizza” to “french fries.”

 Aspen’s four mountains have something for everyone, but not all mountains are created equal.
-Take Aspen Mountain, or Ajax as the locals are apt to call it, it’s crown jewel of our little town and it’s hard to miss.
+Take Aspen Mountain, or Ajax as the locals are apt to call it.
+It’s the crown jewel of our little town and it’s hard to miss.
 Situated in the center of town itself, Ajax is a true skier’s mountain.
 It’s steep, fast, and not for the faint of heart.
-Take a look at the trail map and you’ll notice that there are no beginner runs.
-That’s because there are no beginner slopes, and there is no beginner terrain.
-Not to get all serious on you, but if you’re starting out as a skier, there are much better places to go.

 Buttermilk is mellow, it has cute kids runs in the trees, it has an area called “Panda Peak.”
-Buttermilk is THE place to learn how to ski.
-From group lessons with others your age and ability level to private lessons with the top ski pros in the world, Buttermilk has something for every beginner.
+Buttermilk is THE place to learn how to ski, and makes Aspen/Snowmass one of the best ski resorts in Colorado for beginners From group lessons with others your age and ability level to private lessons with the top ski pros in the world, Buttermilk has something for every beginner.

 And then there’s Snowmass which is our most versatile mountain by far.
-There are steeps and cliffs for the adventure-seekers in your crew, and a dedicated beginners area for those newbies to the sport.
+There are steeps and cliffs for the adventure-seekers in your crew, and a dedicated beginner skiing area for those newbies to the sport.

 Up on Elk Camp “there are great long cruisers,” says Casey.
 “With excellent natural terrain to help teach, without having to talk about it!
 The double fall lines and up and downs on Bear Bottom are some of my favorite, by playing on the natural banks of the slope you can really improve your parallel skiing throughout your entire turn.”

-With bluebird days, moderate temps, and zero moisture in the air, Aspen/Snowmass is the ideal place to become a skier.
+With bluebird days and moderate temps, Aspen/Snowmass is the ideal resort in Colorado to learn to ski.
 And when all else fails, the easiest part of skiing to conquer is actually apres-ski.
-Head to the bar looking all official in your new gear, and order whatever the local next to you is having.
+Head to the nearest ski bar looking all official in your new gear, and order whatever the local next to you is having.
 Maybe he or she will offer to give you some tips.

 Want to learn to ski?
-Don’t be shy, Limelight Hotel has some serious deals.
+Don’t be shy, Limelight Hotel has some serious deals on staying in Aspen.